-Full knowledge of the breadth and depth of pain evaluation and treatment options means Pain Medicine Specialists are ideally suited to help develop pathways of care with local authorities, ensuring that care is appropriate, follows best practice and is economically sound.
-Pain Medicine Specialists are ideally positioned to guide the rational use of pain medications, which are commonly among the most prescribed drugs in primary care.
+Full knowledge of the breadth and depth of pain evaluation and treatment options means pain specialists are ideally suited to help develop pathways of care with local authorities, ensuring that care is appropriate, follows best practice and is economically sound.
+Pain specialists are ideally positioned to guide the rational use of pain medications, which are commonly among the most prescribed drugs in primary care.